nikouu/GameboyColour-Decolouriser/README.md

 - There are different ways to measure brightness which can lead to odd result
 - A darker blue on a specific tile might be the darkest for that tile, but it could be the second darkest for another tile.
 What Gameboy shade applies to this dark blue?

-Considering each tile individually and using the constraints of having 4 colours per tile is how the Gameboy Colouriser works.
+Considering each tile individually and using the constraints of having 4 colours per tile is how the GameboyColour Decolouriser works.
 It does not take in a whole image to approximate and flatten the colours, like in GB Studio.

 ### How does it work?
 While the program has been through a few iterations, it works by doing several passes over each tile of the image and forming reasoning around what true colour maps to what Gameboy colour (*read: a lot of `Dictionary<K, V>` objects are involved*).
-These passes are the core workings of the Gameboy Colouriser and they are:
+These passes are the core workings of the GameboyColour Decolouriser and they are:

 #### 1. Recolour Based on Four Colour Tiles
 This is the easiest step.
 Four colour tiles leave no guesswork on how each true colour maps to a Gameboy colour.
 Just order both true colours and Gameboy colours by brightness and marry them together.